Wingzzzzy/clippyprofilepic/README.md

-## Clippy Profile Pictures?
-Why is it everywhere?
+# Clippy Profile Picture movement

+## A movement by Louis Rossman